 - Avoid Swimming: The water in swimming pools contains chlorine that may cause hair color changes and leave the hair dry and irritated (22).

-- Scalp Cleansing: Instead of using shampoos to cleanse bleached hair, opt for natural remedies to cleanse and protect the scalp.
+- Scalp Cleansing: Before using shampoos to cleanse bleached hair, opt for natural remedies to cleanse and protect the scalp.

 - Rosemary Oil: A study showed that rosemary oil could reduce dandruff (25).
 This oil can also help stimulate hair growth and unclog pores (26), (27).
 It has anti-inflammatory properties that can help soothe inflamed and irritated scalp and improve alopecia.